Filing an OSHA Complaint After a Construction Site Accident in Boston

 How to File a Complaint with OSHA in Boston

-When filing a complaint with OSHA over your workplace safety conditions, you must be able to articulate exactly what makes your construction site so unsafe.
-A vague description of your workplace may not be enough to initiate an OSHA investigation.
-That is why it is important to consult with an attorney before filing your complaint.
-Your lawyer will know how to draft your complaint so that your workplace will be inspected.
+When filing a complaint with OSHA over your workplace safety conditions, you must be able to articulate exactly what makes your construction site so unsafe. a vague description of your workplace may not be enough to initiate an OSHA investigation. that is why it is important to consult with an attorney before filing your complaint.
+Your Boston attorney for construction site fall injuries and deaths will know how to draft your complaint so that your workplace will be inspected.
 The list of OSHA regulations for construction sites is very long and you will need the help of an attorney to navigate the process.

 Complaints can be filed in person at your nearest OSHA office, over the phone with an OSHA representative, by email, or using an online complaint form.
 Complaints cannot typically be made anonymously because an OSHA representative will respond to your complaint and ask for more information.
 If you fail to respond to further inquiries, your complaint will likely go nowhere.
 Call our Cambridge workers compensation attorney about safety concerns at your construction site.

 What Are Your Rights Under OSHA After a Work Injury in Massachusetts?

 After a workplace accident in Massachusetts, a worker has several rights under OSHA.
 These rights serve to protect the worker from any additional harm while allowing them to resolve their current workplace issues.
 These rights protect workers during an OSHA investigation after an accident and protect them from retaliation from disgruntled employers in Malden.
 If you were involved in a workplace accident or suspect your working conditions are unsafe, call our Malden workers compensation attorneys for help.